Can identical twins be male and female?

 Are identical twins exactly alike?

 Although identical twins share the same genetic characteristics, they are not necessarily exactly alike.
-Environmental differences in the womb – and when the twins are growing up – can affect the way they look and behave.
+Environmental differences in the womb – and when the twins are growing up – can affect the way they look.

 How are fraternal twins formed?